GregersSR/02456-deep-learning/README.md

 * **Prediction Window:** Predict the **next 50 minutes** (10 timesteps).
 * **Context Window:** Based on the **last 150 minutes** (30 data points) of a vessel's history

+## Reproducing results
+The "reproduce_results.ipynb" notebook in the "02456_dl_project" folder reproduces our main results.
+The best model on the validation set was the "Deep Autoregressive LSTM 2" model, whose performance on the validation and test sets we show in detail.
+We also show the performance of the best transformer model on the validation set.

 ## Data acquisition and preprocessing
 We use data from the entire year 2024.
 1. Running `02456_dl_project/download.py` fetches all the data, preprocesses it and stores it under `processed_data` in the repository root.
 It takes considerable time and resources (~8 hours, 30 Gb memory) to run this.